bhanuankam/bible-fetch/README.md

 A command line tool for fetching bible passages from biblegateway.com.

+If fetching from the internet fails, the script prints an error message and exits.

 ## Prerequisites

 [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/), [Requests](http://docs.python-requests.org/en/latest/), and [Unidecode](https://pypi.python.org/pypi/Unidecode/) are required to run bible-fetch.